 In-School Music Program: OboeBass!

 The Musical Mentor program sends the musical duo of Carrie Vecchione, oboe, and Rolf Erdahl, double bass, to each school participating in the program.
-These creative musicians, known professionally as OboeBass!, present engaging concert previews to the students, introducing them to the orchestral instruments and elements of classical music.
-They offer stories about the music and a wealth of additional information that helps prepare students and teachers to enjoy and learn from the concert.
+These creative musicians, known professionally as OboeBass!, present engaging concert previews to the students, introducing them to the orchestral instruments, elements of classical music and offer stories about music.